toothpaste-theme/toothpaste/README.md

 6. Go to Preferences > Color Schemes > Toothpaste Color Scheme

 ##Contact
 - See something wrong?
-Have a suggestions?
-Open up an issue or pull request <3
+Have suggestions?
+Open up an issue or pull request.
+I'll be tweaking the theme here and there. <3
 - For any questions or feedback, don't hesistate to reach out via [twitter](http://twitter.com/imcatnoone) or [email](mailto:hello@heyimcat.com).